 Confession time for me…Even though “I” have received God’s mercy in this, I feel someone else, should NOT.
 That is so wrong of me!

-If you became a born again believer, at a young age, or grown up in Church, do you think it makes it harder, to appreciate God’s grace, compared to if you became born again, follower of Jesus Christ, in a much later age?
+If you became a born-again believer, at a young age, or grown up in Church, do you think it makes it harder, to appreciate God’s grace, compared to if you became born again, follower of Jesus Christ, in much later age?

 I believe we take, God’s grace and forgiveness, for granted much to often.
 Would you think that’s a true statement also?